ShalomObongo/QuanTerminal/README.md

 ## 🌟 Overview

 QuanTerminal revolutionizes command-line interaction by bridging the gap between natural human language and terminal commands.
-Powered by Groq's cutting-edge Mixtral-8x7b model, it transforms simple English descriptions into precise terminal commands.
+Powered by Groq's cutting-edge Llama3.3 70B model, it transforms simple English descriptions into precise terminal commands, with intelligent context awareness of your current environment.

 ### ✨ Why QuanTerminal?

 - 🗣️ **Natural Language First**: Describe what you want in plain English
+- 🧠 **Context-Aware**: Automatically adapts to your project environment
 - ⚡ **Zero Latency**: Instant command generation
 - 🛡️ **Safe by Design**: Built-in command validation
 - 🔄 **Interactive**: Edit commands before execution